Country: Bosnia and Herzegovina

 Date: 24 May 2012

 Here at Nomadic Notes I like to keep track of when I visit a country for the first time, which I celebrate as New Country Day.
 I’ve been back to lots of countries, but you can never reclaim the same experience of entering a country for the first time.

 There have been some occasions when I have questioned whether I can say I’ve been to a country.
-For example my first trip to Turkey involved spending half a day at the tourist resort town of Marmaris.
+For example, my first trip to Turkey was a day trip to the tourist resort town of Marmaris.
 Technically I had been to Turkey, but I would never claim it in passing conversation.
-Now I’ve had another day served up to me where I’ve had to make the call if I have been to a country: Bosnia and Herzegovina.
+Now I have another day where I’ve had to make the decision if I have been to a country: Bosnia and Herzegovina.

 [Welcome to Bosnia and Herzegovina?
 Huh, really?]